 Strategy: Every brand has a purpose—look to find cultural moments and insights that align to that purpose.
 Use that moment as a launch pad for your purpose-driven marketing campaign to lean into relevant conversations.

 Brands are constantly battling for relevance in the minds of consumers and it is more difficult than ever, as consumers’ attention spans are decreasing amidst innumerable competing messages.
 So how does your brand break through?

 Create personalised content to engage on another level with your audience.
 Addressing someone by their real name, their username, or incorporating some other unique, personal detail in your Tweets with them signals your interest, intent, and commitment to consumers.

 This is the content that breaks through in a crowded timeline.
 And the goodwill created when you surprise and delight your audience in this way will drive brand advocacy.

-Strategy: Personalization is a way to connect with your audience on a deeper level.
+Strategy: Personalisation is a way to connect with your audience on a deeper level.
 But it goes beyond community managers executing a 1:1 response strategy.
-Look for ways to scale your personalization — either through an asset library that supplements individualized copy or a unique strategy that is rooted in personalized content.
+Look for ways to scale your personalisation—either through an asset library that supplements individualised copy or a unique strategy that is rooted in personalised content.